 Who remembers the Cosby episode when they took all of Theo’s stuff out of his room and made him have a day in the “Real World?”
 Ok, I know what you are saying, Cosby, is the scum of the earth.
 How could I even bring him up?
 I agree 100%.
 Cosby is sick and is long overdue to get what is coming to him.
 At the same time, you can’t deny that was a great episode, right?
 If you can put the person aside from the art, then read on, if not skip this post.

-That episode in that show, unlike Family Ties, Growing Pains or any other sitcom at the time, took an honest look at what kids perceive as the “Real World” and made it real.
+Unlike Family Ties, Growing Pains or any other 80’s sitcom, that episode took an honest look at what kids perceive as the “Real World” and made it real.

-It was a fantastical bit of realism in a fictional setting.
-While I don’t want to promote Cosby in the least, it is still a great episode that hammers home the message that being an adult is hard, that financial discipline is required and that money is essential to all parts of independence.
+It was an unbelievable bit of realism in a fictional setting.
+While I don’t want to promote Cosby, it is still a great episode.
+It truly hammers home the message that being an adult is hard.
+Financial discipline is required and that money is essential to all parts of independence.
 A message that most children don’t necessarily understand from their vantage point.
-And while I don’t want to scare kids, I do want them to have a realistic impression of what living, working and supporting oneself is really like.
+I don’t want to scare kids.
+But I do want them to have a realistic impression of what living, working and supporting oneself is really like.
 That episode does it hilariously.